google-research/tuning_playbook/README.md

     shuffled.
 Evaluating at regular step intervals can make these issues easier to catch.
 -   Partial batches can occur when the evaluation sets are not divisible by the batch size.
-Ensure that the padded examples are correctly weighed to prevent the loss function from being biased by them.
+Ensure that the padded examples are correctly weighted to prevent the loss function from being biased by them.
 Often, these padded examples can be given a weight of zero.
 -   Save sufficient information per evaluation to support offline analysis.